VidyaWimalasooriya/go-pg-formatter/README.md

 ```sh
 go install github.com/VidyaWimalasooriya/go-pgfmt@latest
 ```
+you need to `Perl` install in your system.

 ## Usage
 You can use `go-pgfmt` as a command-line tool to format SQL files or queries.
 Below are some examples of how to use the tool.